describo/describo.github.io/src/docs/articles/why-use-it.md

 Let it be known that **I'm not advocating against the work of the ARDC or the funded projects**.
-The work that is being done is _A Good Thing&#8482;_ but that doesn't mean that we shouldn't be aware of the compromises required to make that work.
+The work that is being done is _A Good Thing&#8482;_ but that doesn't mean that we shouldn't be aware of the compromises required to achieve the goal.

 ## So how does Describo relate to the national initiatives?